rohmanureldi/rohmanureldi/README.md

 ### Hi there 👋

-- 🔭 I’m currently Freelancing
+- 🔭 I’m currently Freelancing in Telkom Agree
 - 🌱 I’m currently learning Android with Kotlin
 - 💬 Ask me about anything
 - 📫 You can email me at: eldirohmanur@gmail.com